 Above is a 1907 Holsman high wheel motor buggy, coloquially referred to as a “high wheeler.”
 As ridiculous as it looks, the high wheelers were no quirk.
 Between 1907 and 1912 they were the automobile industry.
 No less than 75 manufacturers produced them, including Sears.
 And the horse buggy similarlity was more than cosmetic.
 High wheelers were was built for horse paths: their tires were usually solid, providing durability for primitive roads and trails.

-But when Ford launched Model T, producing an automobile was that eschewed horse habits and embraced the price efficiencies available, the High Wheeler quickly perished and one manufacturer dominated an industry where 75 had previously thrived.
+But when Ford launched the Model T, producing an automobile was that eschewed horse habits and embraced the price efficiencies available, the High Wheeler quickly perished and one manufacturer dominated an industry where 75 had previously thrived.

 The Henry Ford quote about horses was deployed frequently when the iPad’s success became clear.
 Apple avoided the faster horse market by refusing to make netbooks, a.k.a. smaller and cheaper laptops.
-Instead, they used the technology that enabled the netbook (more efficient displays, ARM processors, etc.) to realize the iPad, the first practical tablet computer, a proper Model T.
+Instead, they used the technology which enabled the netbook (more efficient displays, ARM processors, etc.) to realize the iPad, the first practical tablet computer, a proper Model T.